Ujjawal-K-Panchal/mypypack/README.md

 This is a repo for practicing package management in python.
 Clone this repo.
 Then don't work in this repo.
 Go outside this repo (1 level) and follow Tutorial.

+This is a quick, partial summary of [JCharisTech's much lengthier and in-depth tutorial](https://www.youtube.com/watch?v=ueuLe4PipiI).

 ## 1. Tutorial.

 1. Install [poetry](https://python-poetry.org/docs/).